Tutorial: Configure a sidecar container for custom container in Azure App Service

 1. Back in the browser tab for https://<app-name>.chinacloudsites.cn, refresh the page a few times to generate some web requests.

-2. Go back to the resource group overview page, select the Application Insights resource.
+2. Go back to the resource group overview page, then select the Application Insights resource.
 You should now see some data in the default charts.

 Screenshot of the Application Insights page showing data in the default charts.